 9 nights in hotels (accommodation as specified or similar)

 Titan’s VIP door-to-door travel service collects you from home, for your journey to London Heathrow Airport and a direct, scheduled British Airways flight to Prague.
-On arrival we transfer to the Park Inn (4T) or Andel’s Hotel (4T).
+On arrival we transfer to the Park Inn (4T), Andel’s Hotel (4T) or the Mamaison Hotel Riverside (4T+).
 Dinner is served at your hotel this evening.

 Day 2 Prague